-Nevertheless, Christianity is often linked to a general American identity and patriotism.
+While the country is highly religiously diverse, the American national identity and patriotism is often linked to Christianity.
 Some examples include the public religious rhetoric of ‘God Bless America’ or the statement ‘In God We Trust’ found on the currency.
-This blend of religion and patriotism may also be observed during major American holidays such as Fourth of July ceremonies or Thanksgiving.
+This blend of religion and patriotism may also be observed during major American holidays, such as Fourth of July ceremonies or Thanksgiving.

-Religioushas been a prominent feature of America’s religious landscape since the precolonial period among Native American religious traditions.
-No national or state religion was established during the period, though some individual states adopted official state churches.
-This religious freedom during the country’s phase allowed for the flourishing of different Christian sects, communities and movements.
-Indeed, numerous Christian denominations and churches began in the United States, such as the Church of Jesus Christ of Latter-Day Saints (also known as Mormanism).
+Religious diversity has been a prominent feature of America’s religious landscape since the precolonial period among Native American religious traditions.
+There was no national or state religion established during the period (although some individual states adopted official state churches).
+This religious freedom allowed for the flourishing of different Christian sects, communities and movements during the country’s phase.
+Indeed, numerous Christian denominations and churches began in the United States, such as the Church of Jesus Christ of Latter-day Saints (also known as Mormonism).

-Another aspect of America’s religiousis the religiously unaffiliated.
-According to the Public Religion Research Institute, the religiously unaffiliated (including atheists and agnostics) account for just under a quarter of the population (22.8%), tripling in size since the early 1990s.1 America is home to the ‘New ’ movement sparked by writers (e.g. Richard Dawkins and Sam Harris).
-The presence of American (especially New Atheists) is largely felt on the Internet on major platforms.
-One of the largest communities is found on Reddit (approximately 2 million followers), which acts as a hub for atheists in America and globally.2
+The religiously unaffiliated also contribute to the and diversity of America’s religious landscape.
+According to the Public Religion Research Institute, the number of religiously unaffiliated (including atheists and agnostics) has tripled in size since the early 1990s, accounting for just under a quarter of the population (22.8%).3 America is home to the ‘New ’ movement sparked by writers (e.g. Richard Dawkins and Sam Harris).
+The presence of American (especially New Atheists) is largely active on major internet platforms.
+One of the largest communities is found on Reddit (approximately 2 million followers), which acts as a hub for atheists in America and globally.4

 Christianity in the United States

-Christianity continues to be prevalent and influential in American society, much as it has been since its introduction during theperiod.
-For instance, while non-Christian religious groups are growing, they represent less than 6% of the population.3 Importantly, Christianity in America is incredibly diverse.
-Of the 70.6% of Americans who affiliate with Christianity, 46.6% identify with a Protestant denomination, 20.8% identify as Catholic, 1.6% identify with the Church of the Latter-Day Saints, 0.8% as Jehovah’s Witness, 0.5% identify as and 0.4% identify with some other kind of Christianity.
-Protestant denominations are further categorised among those who identify with an ‘Evangelical’ tradition (25.4%), ‘Mainline’ tradition (14.7%) or ‘African-American’ tradition (6.5%).7
+Christianity has been the most prevalent and influential religion in American society since its introduction during the period.
+For instance, while non-Christian religious groups are growing, they represent less than 6% of the population.5 However, it is important to note that Christianity in America is incredibly diverse.
+Of the 70.6% of Americans who affiliate with Christianity, 46.6% identify with a Protestant denomination, 20.8% identify as Catholic, 1.6% identify with the Church of Jesus Christ of Latter-day Saints, 0.8% as Jehovah’s Witness, 0.5% identify as and 0.4% identify with some other kind of Christianity.6 Protestant denominations are further categorised among those who identify with an ‘Evangelical’ tradition (25.4%), ‘Mainline’ tradition (14.7%) or ‘African-American’ tradition (6.5%).7

-There are further subcategories in Christian denominations that often followlines (e.g., Korean Presbyterians, Nigerian Catholics, etc.).
+There are further subcategories in Christian denominations that often follow lines (e.g. Korean Presbyterians, Nigerian Catholics, etc.).
 The crossroads between and religion have helped foster a multiplicity of expressions and practices of Christianity and continually transform the religious landscape of America.
-For instance, as of 2016, almost half of those who identified as Catholic (45%) were Hispanic or non-white (an increase from 13% in 1991).4
+For instance, as of 2016, almost half of those who identified as Catholic (45%) were Hispanic or non-white (an increase from 13% in 1991).8

 Some of America’s major Christian traditions are regionally concentrated.
-For instance, 55% of residents in the state of Utah identify as Morman.5 Meanwhile, just under half of the residents in the southern states of Oklahoma (47%), Arkansas (46%), Alabama (49%), Kentucky (49%) and Tennessee (52%) identify with an Evangelical Protestant tradition.6
+For instance, 55% of residents in the state of Utah identify as Mormon.9 Meanwhile, just under half of the residents in the southern states of Oklahoma (47%), Arkansas (46%), Alabama (49%), Kentucky (49%) and Tennessee (52%) identify with an Evangelical Protestant tradition.10

 Christians in America tend to be more active in their practice, comparative to many other Western countries.
-When asked whether religion is important in one’s life, 58% of those who identified as Catholic and 70% of those who identified with a Protestant tradition stated ‘very important’.7 Meanwhile, 39% of Catholics and 48% of those affiliated with a Protestant tradition attend religious services at least once a week.8 The vitality of Christianity in America is in part due to its .
-In fact, those who leave a congregation are much more likely to join (or sometimes form) a new one, rather than drift away from religion entirely.9
+When asked whether religion is important in one’s life, 58% of those who identified as Catholic and 70% of those who identified with a Protestant tradition stated ‘very important’.11 Meanwhile, 39% of Catholics and 48% of those affiliated with a Protestant tradition attend religious services at least once a week.12 The vitality of Christianity in America is in part due to its .
+In fact, those who leave a congregation are much more likely to join (or sometimes form) a new one, rather than drift away from religion entirely.13

 Judaism in the United States